Athens Democracy Forum: 2025 Conference

 The 13th edition took place from September 30 – October 3 at the Athens Conservatoire and gathered more than 460 participants.
 It was themed ‘’New Visions for Hard Realities’’ and explored how global upheaval, technological change and citizens’ hunger for renewal are reshaping democracy worldwide.

 Two new modules were introduced; the N.G.O.
 Showcase on Civic Education, Information Ecosystems and Deliberative Democratic Processes - giving the stage to nine nonprofit organizations, and the A.I., Ethics & Democracy Sessions - exploring the impact and challenges artificial intelligence has had on democracy.

+Prominent speakers included co-founder and C.E.O. of Rappler Maria Ressa, Former President of Slovenia and President of Club de Madrid Danilo Türk, Former Minister of Transport and Internal Trade and Former Deputy Prime Minister Chrystia Freeland, and chairman at the Center for Liberal Strategies in Sofia Ivan Krastev.

 2024 Conference

 The 12th edition took place in Athens from October 1–3, 2024, under the theme “Α Moment of Truth” and gathered over 400 attendees from all continents.
 Against the backdrop of misinformation, declining trust and global elections, the Forum explored how truth and trust can be restored in democratic societies.
 It featured sessions on regional case studies, rethinking key issues and innovative democratic tools, and included the presentation of the Kofi Annan NextGen Democracy Prize and the Democratic Innovators of the 21st Century Politicians’ Hall of Fame.
+Prominent speakers included H.E.
+The President of the Hellenic Republic Katerina Sakellaropoulou, Mayor of Athens Harris Doukas, Founder of “Exponential View” Azeem Azhar and Chief Economist of the European Bank for Reconstruction and Development Beata Javorcik, among others.